danielenapo/AI_unibo/Obsidian Uni/Image Processing & Computer Vision/Image Processing/Lenses.md

-## Depth of Field (DOF)
+### Depth of Field (DOF)
+Defined as _the distance between the nearest and the furthest objects that are in acceptably sharp focus_.
-The pinhole camera model has infinite DOF (everything is on focus on every distance), but it allows little lights in (requires long exposure times, and that leads to motion blur).
+The pinhole camera model has _infinite DOF_ (everything is on focus on every distance), but it allows little lights in: requires long exposure times, and that leads to motion blur.
 To avoid motion blur we can use a larger hole (more light in), but we lose the infinite DOF, making blurry images. the solution is using lenses.
 # Thin lenses model
 Gather more light from scene point and focus it on a single image point.
 Enables small exposure times with much more light.
 DOF is not infinite.